coderefinery/workshop-intro/livestream.md

 - You switch between the livestream and Zoom.  **We make it clear.**

-- Who to ask for help: Zoom host or HackMD
+- Who to ask for help: Zoom host or Notes

 - You can join Zoom breakout rooms yourself, use the "breakout rooms" button.
 "Leave meeting" also allows you to return to the main room.